mattmezza/vue-beautiful-chat/README.md

     },
     handleScrollToTop () {
       // called when the user scrolls message list to top
+      // you have to capture this event through the component
-      // leverage pagination for loading another page of messages },
+      // leverage pagination for loading another page of messages console.log('Chat screen top')
+    },
     handleOnType () {
-      console.log('Emit typing event')
+     // you have to capture this event through the component console.log('Emit typing event')
     },
     editMessage(message){